What are the treatment options for patients with kidney failure?

 This is a reality, many employers are not flexible or kind enough to facilitate the patient still working for their company with modified duties or schedules.

-But many are and hopefully the ones dragged behind catch up on their level of support to people who want to live a productive life as closed as normal.
+But many are and hopefully, the ones dragged behind catch up on their level of support to people who want to live a productive life as close as normal.
 Self-employed patients might not have this problem.

 Patients with peritoneal dialysis might not have these issues, especially if they chose automated therapy to be performed at night.
 But again, some patients said cannot get a good sleep while connected, especially if the machine requires attention.

-Patients performing manual peritoneal dialysis during day-time might have some challenges.
+Patients performing manual peritoneal dialysis during the daytime might have some challenges.
 Indeed, many patients don’t work, either being retired or too weak, so this does not make a difference.

 But I have observed many patients do not work, either because they are retrenched (which is sad), but many times because they self-defeat and decide not to work after developing kidney failure.